marcodiiga/marcodiiga.github.io/_posts/2016-12-17-segment-trees.markdown

 tags: algorithms c++
 ---
-> Given the heights of N people waiting in a line and for each person the number of taller people in front of him, find out their position in the line
+> Given the heights of N people waiting in a line and for each person the number of taller persons in front of him, find out their position in the line

 E.g. for the following line